timjantarungsee/timjantarungsee.github.io/_pages/about.md

 My core interests are formal semantics + pragmatics and endangered language documentation:

-On the theoretical side, I work mostly on formal explanatory theories for backgrounded meaning (presuppositions, conventional implicatures) and modality (ability modals, conditionals).
+On the theoretical side, I work mostly on formal explanatory theories for backgrounded inferences (e.g., presuppositions, conventional implicatures...) and modality (ability modals, conditionals...).

 On the fieldwork side, I work on endangered languages in East and South-East Asia, more specifically documenting and analysing semantic phenomena in Mlabri (Austro-Asiatic) and Yaeyaman (Ryukyuan).